AllenWLynch/metagenomepipeline/README.rst

         ├── multimap.sorted-by-name.sam
         └── primary-coverage.bigwig

-Where "feature_counts.tsv" contains the number of reads aligned to each element of each genome.
+- "feature_counts.tsv" contains the number of reads aligned to each element of each genome.
+- "coverage.bigwig" shows the read depth at each locus.

 **genomes**: Stores annotation information, with a directory for each species' genome, as well as "all", which contains the concatenated annotations for all genomes.
 The information under "all"